-Why would you want to remove the Google Search bar anyway?
+- How to remove the Google Search bar with simple gestures

-The most common reason is on-screen real estate: that bar takes up room that could be put to better use by displaying app icons or more of your Nyan Cat wallpaper.
+The most common reason is on-screen real estate: that bar takes up space that could be put to better use by displaying app icons or more of your snazzy wallpaper.

 Below are a couple of examples of how to do it.
 All devices should follow fairly similar steps, so try the first example, and if it doesn't work, move on to the next:

 - Tap and hold on the Google Search bar.